Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

 Students with a serious interest in the study of economics are strongly encouraged to continue the study of calculus beyond MATH 115.
-MATH 116, 215, and 217, or their Honors equivalents, are recommended for students with an interest in quantitative economics.
+MATH 116, 215, and 217, or their Honors alternatives, are recommended for students with an interest in quantitative economics.
 Note that MATH 116 (Calculus II) is a prerequisite for ECON 451 and that MATH 215 (Calculus III) and MATH 217 (Linear Algebra) are prerequisites for ECON 453.

 Requirements for the Major

-- Electives: 15 additional credits in upper-level (300 and 400 level) ECON courses, including at least nine credits taken from courses with ECON 401 or ECON 402 as a prerequisite.
-ECON 406 also counts toward these nine credits.
+- Electives: 15 additional credits in upper-level (300 and 400 level) ECON courses, including at least nine credits in courses with ECON 401 or ECON 402 as a prerequisite.

-Qualified students are encouraged to consider an Honors major in Economics.
+Qualified students are encouraged to consider an Honors plan in Economics.
 The standards for admission are a cumulative grade point average of at least 3.5 and evidence of outstanding ability in economics.
-Application is made and admission is granted to the Honors major during the first term of the junior year.
+Application is made and admission is granted to the Honors plan during the first term of the junior year.

 Honors majors are required to complete the requirements for a regular major in Economics.
-An Honors plan for the major must include ECON 405 (or STATS 426) and ECON 406.
+An Honors plan must include ECON 451 and 452, or ECON 453 and 454.
 In addition, Honors majors must complete a senior Honors thesis.
 The senior Honors thesis includes original work completed by the student under the direction of a faculty advisor and the Director of the Honors Program in Economics.
 Honors majors are given priority in election of one section of ECON 495 (Seminar in Economics).